 Why not take a sabbatical?

-Have you been working for a few years already?
-Feel like taking a break?
-Whether you want to take stock of where you are, travel abroad or volunteer, you can.
 This kind of break is known as a “time credit” in the private sector and a “career break” in the public sector.
-You can receive benefits for this time off (paid by ONEM, the National Employment Office, in certain cases).
+You can receive benefits (FR) for this time off (paid by ONEM, the National Employment Office, in certain cases).
 In addition, some of these periods are taken into account when your retirement pension is calculated.
 You can therefore make the most of the present without sacrificing your future!